* Images shown are of mature plants

 Fruitful Papaya Tree

 Pick up to 60-80 lbs of fruit in a season!
-Expect this Dwarf Papaya to produce fruit the very first year.
-Your tree will grow up to 8 feet tall, not 30 feet like some Papaya varieties.
+Expect this Papaya to produce fruit the very first year.
+And your tree will grow up to a manageable size.
 So while other trees are growing taller, your tree is growing fruit.
 You won't have to worry about climbing a ladder to pick these delicious papayas.
 The green skin ripens to gold.
 Inside, the soft flesh is bright orange.

 You can grow this Papaya tree anywhere in the country.
 If you're in zone 9-11 you can plant it in the ground, but will need to protect your tree from freezing.
 In colder areas... just plant it in a container and bring inside for the winter.
 During your Superbowl party, you can walk on over and pick a fresh papaya for juicing.